rajuankilla20/spring-doker-k8s-cicd/Readme.md

     - It wont allow if any snapshot depenency in pom.
     - If something goes wrong it updates the scm tag and release version withtout snapshot, which we have to take care.
     - It's having more valid pros than cons.
+# How to run this project

 # Troubleshooting
-#### Problem: Could not build image: When using ADD with more than one source file, the destination must be a directory and end with a /
+#### Problem 1: Could not build image: When using ADD with more than one source file, the destination must be a directory and end with a /
    * When we use the below line in  **Dockerfile** file, we will get the above error.
    > ADD or COPY target/*.jar app.jar
 #### Solution:  : It means we have to give the exact generted jar file in target folder.
 But it will generate <project.name>-<project.verion> which we cannot manually enter.